01

 Activity, focus, sleep, commitments — gathered from the devices you already use, not by re-typing your day at midnight.
 Numbers arrive on their own; your job is only to make sense of them.

-Ask “why was last week so heavy?” — and get a thoughtful, grounded answer drawn from your own history.
+Ask “why was last week so heavy?” — and get a grounded answer drawn from your own history.
 Sense does not advise from a vacuum.
-It reasons from the data you have already produced.
+It reads the data you have already produced.

 Every Sunday, NATMA prints you a ledger — allocated, actual, variance, story.
 Not so you can punish the gap, but so you can choose, in full sight of evidence, whether next week deserves a redesign.